• Skip to primary navigation

 Jump to Recipe

-Blueberry crisp is an easy and flavorful dessert and a summer staple.
-Sweet blueberry filling is topped with a crunchy oat crust and served warm.
+Blueberry crisp is a quick and easy go-to summer dessert!
+Sweet blueberry filling is topped with a crunchy oat crust and baked to perfection in the oven.

-This blueberry crisp is a summer favorite.
-It's easy to make, baked in the oven, and can be served warm or room temperature.
+While I love to make apple pandowdy in the fall, blueberry crisp is my summer favorite.
+It's easy to prepare in minutes and can be served warm or room temperature.

 Top a warm serving of berry crisp with a scoop of vanilla ice cream or whipped cream.
-Perfect for summer picnics, Fourth of July celebrations, or your next family gathering.
+It's perfect for summer picnics, Fourth of July celebrations, or your next summer potluck.

 Ingredients and substitutions

-I recommend using fresh, in season blueberries when it's possible in your area.
+• Blueberries - I recommend using fresh, in season blueberries for best flavor.
 Check your local grocer or farmer's market - blueberry season runs April through September in the US.
-This is when you're likely to find them cheapest and at their peak flavor!
+This is when you're likely to find them cheapest and at their peak flavor.
+Frozen, thawed blueberries (with excess juices drained) can also work.

 Can I use frozen blueberries?